rigetti/forest-software/README.md

 [forestopenfermion](https://github.com/rigetticomputing/forestopenfermion) - [Python] A library for interfacing Forest with [OpenFermion](http://openfermion.org/), a Python library for quantum simulations on quantum computers.

+[XaCC-rigetti](https://github.com/ORNL-QCI/xacc-rigetti) - [Python] A library for interfacing Forest as a backend in the [XaCC](https://github.com/ORNL-QCI/xacc) quantum programming framework.

 ## Simulators

 [reference-qvm](https://github.com/rigetticomputing/reference-qvm) - [Python] A lightweight implementation